statisfactions/ctv-power/ctv-power.md

     -   Simulate power through [MKpower](https://CRAN.R-Project.org/package=MKpower) for classical (equal variances), Welch and Hsu T-tests.

-    -   [ssizeRNA](https://CRAN.R-Project.org/package=ssizeRNA) (appropriate sample sizes for two-sample t-test for RNA-seq experiments with fixed or varied set of parameters)
+    -   [ssizeRNA](https://CRAN.R-Project.org/package=ssizeRNA) computes appropriate sample sizes for two-sample t-test for RNA-seq experiments with fixed or varied set of parameters.

-    -   [MKpower](https://CRAN.R-Project.org/package=MKpower) computes power for Welch and Hsu *t-*tests for balanced designs.
+    -   [MKpower](https://CRAN.R-Project.org/package=MKpower) computes power for Welch and Hsu *t-*tests for balanced designs; [MKmisc](https://CRAN.R-Project.org/package=MKpower) can also be used for Welch *t*-tests as well as comparing negative binomial rates.

 -   **TDT Study (transmission disequilibrium test)**

-    -   [powerpkg](https://CRAN.R-Project.org/package=powerpkg) (Calculation of how many TDT trios need to be studied in order to have an adequately powered TDT study.)
+    -   [powerpkg](https://CRAN.R-Project.org/package=powerpkg) calculates of how many TDT trios need to be studied in order to have an adequately powered TDT study.

 -   **Trend-in-Trend Design**